Download This Sample

 W.E.B Du Bois Worksheets

-This bundle includes 11 ready-to-use W.E.B Du Bois worksheets that are perfect for students to learn about William Edward Burghardt “W.E.B” Du Bois who was a prominent civil rights activist, journalist and sociologist who co-founded the National Association for the Advancement of Colored People.
+This is a double bundle addition which includes over 20 ready-to-use W.E.B Du Bois worksheets that are perfect for students to learn about William Edward Burghardt “W.E.B” Du Bois who was a prominent civil rights activist, journalist and sociologist who co-founded the National Association for the Advancement of Colored People.

 - W.E.B Du Bois Facts